banner

 A student who drops below the requisite GPA appropriate for their grade level and who is placed on academic probation will automatically be placed on financial aid warning for one subsequent term.
 A student on financial aid warning will continue to receive financial aid.
 The student must achieve the requisite GPA by the end of the following term (including summer if applicable) or their aid will be suspended.
 A student placed on financial aid warning for not meeting the qualitative measure will receive written notification.

 NOTE: Grades of WF are included in the calculation of GPA, but W and WP are not (see Grading system).
-Grades for courses taken at another college/university are also not considered in the evaluation of Qualitative measure.
-However, as noted below, transfer credits accepted by the Registrar are included in the evaluation of Quantitative measure.
+Grades for courses taken at another college/university are also not considered in the evaluation of qualitative measure.
+However, as noted below, transfer credits accepted by the registrar are included in the evaluation of quantitative measure.

 It is possible for a student to have more than one financial aid warning semester during their academic career if they move above the standards of satisfactory academic progress threshold, and again fall below them in a later semester.
 However, the semester warning periods cannot be consecutive (see financial aid probation status).